onetesthub/jetrunner-cli/README.md

 > $ jetrunner-cli --configfile "/path/of/configfile.json"

 Note that, you have to surely mention profile name.
+Run command as sudo user if you notice access error.